-Start with your health plan assessment.
+Start by reviewing the information on this site titled, How to choose the right plan for you.
 As you review plans, this assessment will help you eliminate the ones that don't work for you.
 Narrow them down to a few options until one stands out the most.
 Some questions to help you get there are: